 If you don’t want to use Firefox, you shall consider using Chromium although it doesn’t have a stable release.
 Chromium project was started by Google to provide the source code of Google Chrome, but it doesn’t provide the complete source code of Chrome.
-Chromium project is entirely an open-source project.
-You can also use other free and open source web browsers like Midori, Falkon, Pale Moon, SeaMonkey, Konqueror, etc.
+The chromium project is entirely an open-source project.
+You can also use other free and open-source web browsers like Midori, Falkon, Pale Moon, SeaMonkey, Konqueror, etc.

 Recommendation: Firefox, Midori, Falkon, Chromium